spress/spress.yosymfony.com/src/content/posts/2014-10-28-new-in-spress-1-1-debug-mode.md

 ---
 layout: blog/post
-title: New in Spress 1.1: debug mode
+title: 'New in Spress 1.1: debug mode'
 description: With debug mode activated you can dump information about a template variable in your Spress site.
 categories: [news]
 tags: ['1.1', 'debug', 'twig', 'dump']
 ---